 - Sexual abuse of children represents 18% of the total incidences related to children.

-- For 53% of incidents, the offender is a child’s relatives, and in 45% of cases, there is no family relationship.
+- 53% of incidents, the offender is a child’s relatives, and in 45% of cases, there is no family relationship.

 - 48.5% of women aged 25-46 years old face the risk of developing high blood pressure.

-- From 2010 to 2012, more than 26,000 children drop out from basic education.
-Of the 26,000, 76% of the dropouts were girls.
+- From 2010 to 2012, more than 26,000 children drop out of basic education.
+Of the 26,000, 76% of the dropouts were girls due to violence.

-- 2.3% of adolescent girls are married and 12% are in the process of getting married.
+- 2.3% of adolescent girls are married, and 12% are in the process of getting married.
 There were more than 40,000 cases of underage marriage, resulting in 150,000 births from these adolescent girls.

-Heya Masr is a social nonprofit organization registered in Cairo, Egypt #10407 dated 01/05/2017 with a mission of restoring a sense of dignity and pride in young Egyptian women (ages 9-18) by building their self-confidence and empowering them mentally and physically to develop and strengthen their character from the ground up.
-We provide a nurturing, safe environment for physical activity, a nutritional healthy lifestyle techniques program, character development activities, sexual harassment awareness, and self-defense strategies.
-Heya Masr is empowering a young generation of girls now for a better Egypt tomorrow.
+Heya Masr (She is Egypt) is a social enterprise non-profit in Cairo, Egypt, that operates as a registered non-profit organization (Registration #10407; dated 01/05/2017).
+Its mission is to restore a sense of dignity and pride in young Egyptian women by building their self-confidence and empowering them mentally and physically to develop themselves.
+Heya Masr targets young girls and boys aged 6-18 to strengthen their character.
+We do this by providing a safe and nurturing environment for physical activities, nutritional and healthy lifestyle education, character development activities, sexual harassment and bullying awareness, and self-defense strategies.
+We believe that to make an impact, we need to educate both young women and men equally.Heya Masr is empowering a young generation of girls and boys now for a better Egypt tomorrow.

-Our goal is achieved through organizing self-sustaining, community-based programs focused on character development through educational classes on nutritional wellness, harassment awareness, and self-defense.
-These programs are held in partnership with local organizations, schools, and youth centers to empower young women to grow into stronger, more hopeful and effective members of society.
+Our goal is achieved by organizing self-sustaining, community-based programs focused on character development through educational classes on nutritional wellness, anti-bullying-harassment awareness, and self-defense.
+These programs are held in partnership with local organizations, schools, and youth centers to empower the young generation to grow into stronger, more hopeful, and effective society members.

 To capture their empowerment with access to a safe venue that lends itself to improved self-confidence and strengthened character.
 Our program is not restricted to a certain geographical area or learning center.
-Heya Masr forges partnerships with other NGOs, centers, and educational institutions, coordinating timely and common objectives in order to target a larger population of young women that will positively impact Egypt’s future generations.
+Heya Masr forges partnerships with other NGOs, centers, and educational institutions, coordinating timely and common objectives to target a larger population of young women that will positively impact Egypt’s future generations.